Lana Del Rey Is Back With ‘Love’ [Video]

-In September 2015, Lana Del Rey released Honeymoon and, while that album became another hit for the singer/songwriter with singles like “High by the Beach,” “Music to Watch Boys To,” and “Freak,” Del Rey quietly slipped away from the spotlight throughout much of 2016.
+In September 2015, Lana Del Rey released Honeymoon, and while that album became another hit for the singer/songwriter with singles like “High by the Beach,” “Music to Watch Boys To,” and “Freak,” Del Rey quietly slipped away from the spotlight throughout much of 2016.
 Aside from a few appearances, Lana used the past year as a time for some R&R, though it now seems that part of that time was used to create new music, because she’s now released a new single and teases that there may be more to come.
 Del Rey shares that single, which is available through iTunes, and releases teaser posters that promise more from the mysterious and extremely talented artist.

 Lana Del Rey Shares Her “Love” With Her Fans